10 Things to Ensure Your Sales Playbook is Crazy Good

 6. Your target audience

-Your new sales rep must know who they’re selling to, which means a section dedicated to your target audience.
+Your new sales reps must know who they’re selling to, which means a section dedicated to your target audience.

 You want to include information like the target audience’s goals, motivations, pain points, job title, location, industry, company size, and who makes the decisions.

-The best way to present this information so that it’s easy to understand is to showcase all your buyer personas or customer avatars in the sales playbook.
+The best way to present this information so that it’s easy to understand for your sales reps is to showcase all your buyer personas or customer avatars in the sales playbook.

 Each avatar will have its own unique set of needs and pain points.

-When your sales rep knows what kinds of customers they’re likely to deal with, they can anticipate needs, come up with targeted products, and easily deal with objections even if they’re brand new to the job and your customer base.
+When your sales reps know what kinds of customers they’re likely to deal with, they can anticipate needs, come up with targeted products, and easily deal with objections even if they’re brand new to the job and your customer base.

 👉Empower your sales strategy with the best sales analysis practices – learn more in our expert guide! 💪